staticli/staticli/README.md

 Staticli provides the tools that its developers regularly use to work with static websites.
 We're open to pull requests for additional tooling, but it must be relevant to static web site development (feel free to create your own Cali app for other tools).
 The tools we currently provide include:

 * bundle and rake for working with Jekyll and github-pages websites
+* github-release for releasing a new version of something to github
 * gulp for compiling scss to css
 * heroku for deploying sites to heroku
 * hugo for providing the hugo static site generator